 Peter’s Beard – Beard Comb for Men Wooden Natural Antistatic

-- Material: this Peter’s Beard comb (there really is only one that they sell so far) is made from pure sandalwood.
-It has an amazing fresh, wooden scent, indicating that they have not treated it chemically, which is what you want.
-You do want to avoid chemically treated combs or brushes.
+Material: this Peter’s Beard comb (there really is only one that they sell so far) is made from pure sandalwood.
+It has an amazing fresh, wooden scent that compliments this wooden beard comb, indicating that they have not treated it chemically, which is what you want.
+You do want to avoid chemically treated beard combs or beard brushes.
 Sandalwood is an increasingly popular material for beard combs and it’s easy to see why.
 It has a nice, lighten wooden grainy look, and the scent it gives off can’t be beat.
 See below for another benefit of the material.

-- Durability: the sandalwood also renders this comb to be very sturdy.
+Durability: the sandalwood also renders this beard comb to be very sturdy.
 It’s nice and compact, and the solid wood makes it very resistant to bending or snapping.
-I attempted to bend the comb along the spine, just to see, and it wouldn’t budge.
+I attempted to bend the wooden beard comb along the spine, just to see, and it wouldn’t budge.

 It is a fantastic little comb.
 But, as with all things, it’s got its pros and its cons: